Get and manage SSL certificates with Let's Encrypt

 /etc/letsencrypt/live/【domain name】/chain.pem

-However, please note that the certificate renewal period is only 3 months.
+However, please note that the certificate is only valid for 3 months.

 Certificate renewal